TwoBitMachines/FlareEngineDocs/source/player/player.rst

 ++++++
 .. complete!
 The player is the centerpiece of your game, and as such, the engine provides plenty out of the box customizable abilities.
-To get started, two components are required, a **BoxCollider2D** and the **Player** component.
-That's it.
+To get started, add a **BoxCollider2D** and a **Player** component.
 The Player class will handle the input, abilities, and world collision settings.
+You will also need to add a **RigidBody2D** to keep Unity happy, and set Body Type to Kinematic.

 .. list-table::
    :widths: 25 100